gmac/schema-stitching-handbook/federation-services/README.md

 Federation and Stitching use fundamentally similar patterns to combine underlying subservices (in fact, both tools have shared origins in [Apollo Stitching](https://www.apollographql.com/docs/federation/migrating-from-stitching/)).
 However, their specific implementations have an important differentiator:

-- **Apollo Federation uses a _centralized_ approach**, where all types have a single "origin" service (this origin is where the unextended type definition is).
-Querying for a type always starts from its origin and builds out to its extensions.
+- **Apollo Federation uses a _centralized_ approach**, where all types have a single "origin" service (where the unextended type definition is located).
+Querying for a type always starts from its origin and builds out to its remote extensions.
 - **Stitching uses a _decentralized_ approach**, where any service may originate any type.
-Regardless of where a type originates, its original representation may be filled in with missing details from any service.
+Regardless of where a typed object originates, its original representation may be filled in with missing details from other services.

-The practical implication of how each tool handles origins informs how a federation service gets translated into a stitched subschema:
+The practical implications of how each tool handles origins informs how a federation service gets translated into a stitched subschema:

 - All types with a `@key` directive become merged types; the key fields go into `selectionSet`.
 - All fields with a `@requires` directive are made into computed fields.
 - All fields with an `@external` directive are removed _unless they are part of the `@key`_.
 Stitching expects schemas to only publish fields that they actually have data for.
-This is considerably more intuitive than the Federation approach, where services may be responsible for data that they don't have.
+This is considerably simpler than the federation approach where services may be responsible for data they don't have on their own.
 - With the indirection of `@external` fields eliminated, the `@provides` directive is no longer necessary.
 Stitching's query planner can automate the optimial selection of as many fields as possible from as few services as possible.